SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Her thoughts ceased when she arrived at Sugarcube Corner.
 Walking inside, she found Mrs. Cake at the counter.

-"Hello, is Pinkie Pie in?"
+“Hello, is Pinkie Pie in?”
 Rarity asked.

-"Yes, deary, I believe she is in her room upstairs," Mrs. Cake said.
+“Yes, deary, I believe she is in her room upstairs,” Mrs. Cake said.

-"Okay, thank you," Rarity said before walking to the stairs.
+“Okay, thank you,” Rarity said before walking to the stairs.

 Once Rarity had ascended the stairs, she knocked on Pinkie’s door. *Here goes nothing*, she thought.